Bank of England wrong-foots markets, keeps rates on hold | Business

 - United Kingdom

-The Bank of England kept interest rates on hold on Thursday, dashing investors' expectations for a hike that would have made it the first of the world's big central banks to raise rates after the COVID-19 pandemic.
-The BoE kept alive the prospect of tighter monetary policy soon, saying it would probably have to raise Bank Rate from its all-time low of 0.1% "over coming months" if the economy performed as expected.
+The Bank of England kept interest rates on hold on Thursday, dashing investors' expectations for a hike that would have made it the first of the world's big central banks to raise borrowing costs after the COVID-19 pandemic.
+The BoE kept alive the prospect of a move soon, saying it would probably have to raise Bank Rate from its all-time low of 0.1% "over coming months" if the economy performed as expected.

-But seven of its nine policymakers voted not to raise rates for now so they could see how many people become unemployed following the recent end of the government's job-protecting furlough scheme.
-"The short-term evolution of the labour market will be crucial in determining the scale and pace of the response," BoE Governor Andrew Bailey said in a speech following the central bank's decision.
+But seven of its nine policymakers voted to leave rates unchanged for now so they can see how many people are unemployed after the recent end of the government's job furlough scheme.
+Governor Andrew Bailey said two scheduled labour market data releases between now and the BoE's next interest rate decision on Dec.
+16 could clear up that uncertainty.

+"But let me caution that by (saying) please do not therefore assume that I'm giving you a strong clue about anything," he told a news conference.
+Investors responded to the BoE's announcement by putting a roughly 60% chance on a rate hike in December, much less than the 100% chance they had put on a hike at November's meeting.

 The European Central Bank has been more explicit about its determination to keep the stimulus flowing.
 Its President Christine Lagarde said on Wednesday that the ECB was very unlikely to raise rates next year.
 On Thursday, the BoE said the MPC voted 6-3 to let its government bond-buying programme reach its full size of 875 billion pounds.
 Catherine Mann joined Ramsden and Saunders to scale back that part of the bank's stimulus programme.